techidaily/site-facebook/source/_posts/building-bonds-not-bruises-fb-banter-basics.md

  Those who used Facebook in its early days will remember the ability to "poke" someone on Facebook to get their attention.
 This would essentially send a notification to the person letting them know that you poked them.
 But the feature was eventually buried, with Facebook leaning towards post reactions and interactions instead.

- However, according to[Business Insider](https://www.businessinsider.com/facebook-poke-feature-gen-z-2024-3) , Meta is trying to revive the feature with a design tweak that is reintroducing it to a new generation of users (and providing a throwback for early users of the platform).
+ However, according to [Business Insider](https://www.businessinsider.com/facebook-poke-feature-gen-z-2024-3) , Meta is trying to revive the feature with a design tweak that is reintroducing it to a new generation of users (and providing a throwback for early users of the platform).
 The design tweak will show the poke button next to a name when you search for a person.

  While we haven't seen the poke button on the Facebook website, we do see it when searching for someone using the Android app.
 However, even if you don't see this resurfaced button, you can still use the poke feature.